Diamond Cut

 Next you can compare the sparkles of the diamond.
 The diamond on the left has a very good level of sparkle which is very attractive to the eye.
 In comparison, the diamond on the right has some areas of the stone which are really underperforming.

 Using the common dimensions of table and depth % as a guide to predict the optics of a princess cut diamond is very unreliable.
-The comparision shows that two stones which, according to the GIA report might suggest they are very similar, are in fact poles apart in terms of the appearance of the fire, scintillation and brilliance.
+The comparison shows that two stones which, according to the GIA report might suggest they are very similar, are in fact poles apart in terms of the appearance of the fire, scintillation and brilliance.
 This is why we hand pick every princess cut diamond.

 • Are all diamonds cut to be beautiful?